6192dp/ggwp/README.md

 # Tech stack used

-This project was bootstrapped with Create React App with Typescript and Storybook
+This project was bootstrapped with Create React App.
+It uses Typescript, TailwindCSS and Storybook

 ## Steps to run the app